ssddanbrown/Open-Source-Confusion-Cases/readme.md

 # Open Source Confusers

-A list of people/groups that are bringing confusion to Open Source.
+A list of cases where open source licenses are misrepresented or where "Open Source" is used in a non-[open-source-definition](https://opensource.org/osd) adhering manner.

 - [Skip to the list](#the-list)
 - [Historical cases](historical.md)